christophihl/startupengineer/content/_courses/causal_ds/index.md

 ### Credits

-2 ECTS
+* 6 ECTS module
+* 2 courses `Causal Data Science` (Lecture) & `Business Analytics with Causal Data Science` (Problem-based Learning)

 ***

 ### Target Audience

-* Master students with "Business & Management" courses in their curriculum
+* Master students in "Data Science" and "Internationales Wirtschaftsingenieurwesen (IWI)"
-* Students with a strong interest and motivation in acquiring the skills required for mastering the computational aspects of modern business analytics.
+* Students with a strong interest and motivation in acquiring the skills required for mastering the causal aspects of modern business analytics.

 ***

 ### Instructor(s)

+* {{% mention "ihl" %}}
 * {{% mention "mork" %}}
-* {{% mention "ihl" %}}

 ***